isaacjarquin/isaacjarquin.github.io/_posts/2017-07-01-erlang-let-it-crash.markdown

 categories: software
 excerpt: What is all this let it crash motto than Erlang and Elixir people talk about all the time ?.
 comments: true
-resume: "The first time a heard about Erlang and Elixir I was very confused about that 'Let it crash' motto that everyone was talking about.
+resume: "The first time I heard about Erlang and Elixir I was very confused about that 'Let it crash' motto that everyone was talking about.
 This is probably one of the few reason why I like elixir.
 Surely you shouldn’t let your system crash I thought back in time.
 Why would I let my system crash and annoy a lot of my customers ?
 So what was all of this about it ?"
 ---

 ![shared](/images/functional-programming/erlang/let-it-crash.jpg){: .image-full-width}